fosstodon/hub/_posts/2023/2023-06-20-facebook-fosstodon-fedi.md

 ---

 {: .notice}
-**TL;DR (if you can't be bothered reading all of the below)** - Fosstodon will wait and see what happens, but if Facebook's new service introduces any privacy issues for our users, we will defederate.
+**TL;DR (if you can't be bothered reading all of the below)** - Fosstodon will wait and see what happens, but if Facebook's new service introduces any issues that could negatively impact our users, we will defederate.

 Mike and I have been asked, multiple times, about what Fosstodon's position is on Facebook potentially joining the Fediverse.